kentdlee/Pages/_build/html/_sources/index.rst.txt

 have written a `textbook which focuses on the design and implementation of programming languages
 <https://www.amazon.com/Foundations-Programming-Languages-Undergraduate-Computer/dp/3319707892/ref=sr_1_1?ie=UTF8&qid=1535151950&sr=8-1&keywords=kent+lee+programming>`_.
 The text contains some theory mixed with various pieces of a programming language implementation.
-In addition, the text introduces the reader to functional and logic programming.
+In addition, the text introduces the reader to virtual machines, functional programming with Standard ML, and logic programming with Prolog.

 You can get access to `support material for the textbook at this website <http://knuth.luther.edu/~leekent/PL/>`_.